Last updated:

 If a book misses any of these, the slow burn collapses by chapter four.

 Not every book set in space earns the title of space opera romance.
-The best ones share five concrete traits.
-If a book misses any of them, the slow burn collapses by chapter four.
+The best ones share five concrete traits, and missing any of them collapses the slow burn by chapter four.

 - Dual POV.
 The story is told from both lovers' perspectives so the reader experiences the relationship from both sides, not just one.